AlfBerht/AlfBerht/README.md

 As a creative person, I of course find myself and other activities that have become my hobbies.
 In my spare time I paint pictures and write books.

+I'm currently working on:
+- A Big Scene from the World of Ruthanne.
+Everything in this scene I'm creating from scratch.
+The original purpose of creating this project was to show everything I can do.
+Now to that I will add to the fact that I already love this project.
+Although, there is still a lot of work to be done.
+- Writing a new book based on my world of Ruthanne.
+I'm writing it in Russian and translating it automatically into English.
+So there may well be some inaccuracies.
+:art: I try to find at least sometimes time to develop skills in digital art.
+It's not a priority for me, but I find it quite interesting.

+I am currently on a job search.
+So if you find me a suitable candidate, please contact me:

 <br /><br /><br /><br /><br /><br /><br />
 <div align="center">
 <a href="https://www.linkedin.com/in/alfberht/">